DharanSJIT/AI_learning_website/README.md

 To use the AI features, you need to obtain a Google Gemini API key:

-Visit Google AI Studio
+Visit Google AI Studio(https://aistudio.google.com/apikey).

-Create an API key
+Create an API key and
 Replace your_gemini_api_key_here in both .env files with your actual API key Never commit your .env files to version control